-- ART efficacy is monitored with VL and CD4+ count – discussed in Module 8 and Module 9.
+- ART efficacy is monitored with VL and CD4+ count – discussed in modules Module 8 and Module 9.

 - The key efficacy endpoint in ART is sustained virological suppression with a VL < 50 copies/mL.

-- Creatinine monitoring is advised in patients on TDF, and full blood count (FBC) in patients on AZT.
+- Creatinine monitoring is advised in patients on TDF, and full blood count in patients on AZT.

 - In most patients taking PIs, only one lipid measurement is advised (at 3 months) unless dyslipidaemia is diagnosed, or other cardiovascular risk factors are present.

-In patients on TDF who are admitted to hospital, it is important to assess creatinine even if it does not fall within these monitoring guidelines.
+In patients on TDF who are admitted to hospital, it is important to check creatinine (eGFR) even if it does not fall within these monitoring guidelines.
 This is because intercurrent illnesses with dehydration or sepsis may be associated with deterioration in renal function, in which TDF may act as a co-factor.

-Table 18 lists the laboratory investigations and their frequency advised for monitoring of ART safety.
+Table 17 lists the laboratory investigations and their frequency advised for monitoring of ART safety.

-|TABLE 18: Standard laboratory monitoring of patients after commencement of antiretroviral therapy.|
+|TABLE 17: Standard laboratory monitoring of patients after commencement of antiretroviral therapy.|

-|VL||Yes||At 3 months, 6 months and then 6-monthly||If VL undetectable for > 12 months, then can reduce to 12-monthly.|
+|VL||Yes||At 3, 6 and 12 months and then 6-12 monthly||If the VL is undetectable for > 12 months, can reduce to 12-monthly monitoring.|

 |FBC and differential count||Yes||Monthly for the first 3 months, then at 6 months||Only for patients on AZT-containing regimens|

-|CrCl||Yes||At 3 months, 6 months and then 6-monthly||Also at 1 month and 2 months in high-risk patients.
-If there are symptoms of tubular wasting (e.g. muscle weakness), then check potassium and phosphate levels.|
+|Creatinine (eGFR)||Yes||At 3 months, 6 months and then 6-12 monthly||Also at 1 and 2 months in high-risk patients.
+If symptoms of tubular wasting (e.g. muscle weakness), then also check potassium and phosphate levels|

-|TC and TG||Not routinely||After 3 months on a PI-containing regimen.
-If normal at 3 months, then reassess only if other cardiovascular risk factors are present.|
+|TC and TG (ideally fasting)||Not routinely||At 3 months||Only for patients on a PI-containing regimen.
+If normal at 3 months, reassess only if other cardiovascular risk factors are present.|

-|ALT, alanine transaminase; AZT, zidovudine; CrCl, creatinine clearance rate; FBC, full blood count; NVP, nevirapine; TC, total cholesterol; TG, triglycerides; VL, viral load. † These tests should also be done when clinically indicated, based on the discretion of the clinician.|
+|ALT, alanine transaminase; AZT, zidovudine; eGFR, estimated glomerular filtration rate; FBC, full blood count; NVP, nevirapine; TC, total cholesterol; TG, triglycerides; VL, viral load. † These tests should also be done when clinically indicated, based on the discretion of the clinician.|